Imagine the last words ever heard from your spouse being “I’m off to work; I’ll see you at dinner.”

 For some – i.e. police and firefighter spouses – it’s a scenario they hope will never happen, but accept that it could; it comes with the territory.

-But it should never happen as a result of careless motorists, and that’s the message the RCMP are trying to get across to motorists this month.
+But it should never happen as a result of careless motorists, and that’s the message the BC Cone Zone campaign is trying to get across to motorists.

 When coming upon flashing lights of any colour on the road, slow down and move over.
 It’s the law.